anima-wg/brski-cloud/anima-brski-cloud.md

 The Internet ("Cloud") connected Registrar will then determine ownership of the Pledge and redirect the Plege to its owners Registar.

-THis work is in support of {{BRSKI, Section 2.7}}, which describes how a pledge "MAY contact a well-known URI of a Cloud Registrar if a local Registrar cannot be discovered or if the pledge's target use cases do not include a local Registrar".
+This work is in support of {{BRSKI, Section 2.7}}, which describes how a pledge

+    MAY contact a well-known URI of a Cloud Registrar if a local Registrar  cannot be discovered or if the pledge's target use cases do not include a local Registrar.

 This document further specifies use of a BRSKI Cloud Registrar and clarifies operations that are not sufficiently specified in BRSKI.